QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-IHG, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.69, 0.97, 1.70, 1.99, 1.51, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+IHG, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.97, 1.70, 1.99, 1.51, 1.56, passes since the latest quarter's earnings are on track to be the best yet.

 CURRENT PRICE LEVEL: [FAIL]